FeliciaBrisc/ParaView_NetCDF_TimeRemapper/README.md

 This tool remaps all datasets to the exact same time values from a user-defined list, enabling simultaneous animation.
 It supports BCE dates (negative years).
-It also adds a human-readable current_date array for easy timestamp display in the 3D viewport.
+It also adds a human-readable "current_date" array for easy timestamp display in the 3D viewport.

 The example NetCDF files used in this tutorial are courtesy Clemens Schannwell (Max-Planck-Institut für Meteorologie, Hamburg).

 A video tutorial that follows the PDF (NetCDF_TimeRemapper_Tutorial.pdf) step-by-step is available on YouTube: https://youtu.be/hl2EThO77Ec